-Further, Santoro’s defense questioned the decision of requesting a report to the Provincial Commission, as said authority does not have the function of issuing that type of documents.
-They considered that such an order was against the constitutional and international protections to freedom of expression as it was commissioning an authority of a political nature to give an opinion on the free exercise of freedom of expression.
-The defense also argued that the request of seizing Santoro’s assets was against the procedural norms referring to that figure.
+Further, Santoro’s defense questioned the decision of requesting a report to the Provincial Commission, as the said authority did not posess the function of issuing that type of documents.
+They considered that such an order was against the constitutional and international protections to freedom of expression as it was commissioning an authority of a political nature to give an opinion on the rightful exercise of freedom of expression.
+The defense also argued that the request of seizing Santoro’s assets was against the procedural norms, referring to the hefty sum.

 Decision Overview